-On an aeroplane
+Flying on an aeroplane

-Due to the increased risk of developing a blot clot in your leg (DVT) or lung (PE), your consultant orthopaedic surgeon will advise you not to fly on a long haul flight for approximately 3 months after your hip replacement surgery.[2]
-You are at greater risk of developing a blood clot if you have poor mobility, become dehydrated or sit still for more than 4 hours at a time.
+Due to the increased risk of developing a blood clot in your leg (DVT) or lung (PE), your consultant orthopaedic surgeon will advise you not to fly on a long haul flight for approximately 3 months after your knee replacement surgery.
+[6] You are at greater risk of developing a blood clot if you have poor mobility, become dehydrated or sit still for more than 4 hours at a time.
 This includes lying in bed, sitting in a chair, car, bus, train, coach or aeroplane.

-You will most probably set the security alarms off in passport control due to the metal content of your hip replacement.
+You will most probably set the security alarms off in passport control due to the metal content of your knee replacement.
 However, this depends on the size and sensitivity of the scanning equipment.
 You may need to explain about your operation to staff at the airport.